 Code of Conducts

 As players, coaches and parents you will be responsible for reviewing, signing and ensuring your familiar with.

-The CMBA Rep Directors will be responsible for setting up and overseeing the Rep Program throughout the season.
+The CMBA AAA Program Director will be responsible for overseeing the AAA Program throughout the season.
 Responsibilities include but are not limited too helping in the coach selection process, providing team direction, conducting and assisting through the evaluation process, addressing disciplinary issues, parent concerns and general complaints.
-The Rep Directors are dedicated to ensuring the guiding principles and the general philosophy of CMBA is followed by all players, parents and coaches.
+The Directors are dedicated to ensuring the guiding principles and the general philosophy of CMBA is followed by all players, parents and coaches.